 Generally speaking, the students accepted into Bridge demonstrate that they can write simple, easy-to-read code, documented where necessary.

 There is no one type of person that gets accepted to Bridge, no one path, and no one way of writing code.
 Know that we're working as hard as possible to bring you as many cohorts as we can, raising the amount of people we can accept into our classes.

-Bridge will be open for Part One of our application process from July 16th - July 29th at 11:59pm.
-The Bridge team will look over every application we receive.
-Those who are selected for Part Two of the process will be contacted at the email you provided by August 6th, and sent a short technical test with instructions to submit.
-Once you receive the technical test you will be given one week (including the weekend) to hand it in for assessment by our instructors.
-All candidates who have been selected to join the next cohort will be contacted by August 20th.
-Class will commence on September 4th.
+Bridge will be open for Part One of our application process from February 18th at 9:00 am until March 15th, 2020 at 11:59pm.
+Those who are selected for Part Two of the process will be contacted at the email and receive the technical test.
+You will be given one week (including the weekend) to hand it in for assessment by our instructors.
+All applicants, including candidates who have been selected to join the next cohort, will be contacted by April 14th.
+Class will commence on April 28, 2020.

 I had been learning front-end development on my own for a year and a half before Bridge, and while I'd been making steady but slow progress, Bridge was the ultimate accelerator of my career change.
 It was a feverish period of intensive technical learning and job hunt preparation that propelled me onto an interview-ready level, and within months from graduation I was working in the industry.
 It's called Bridge, but it was more like a Rocket, so prepare for take off!

 Being selected as part of Bridge Cohort 2 was affirmation that I was on the right career path.
 I met like-minded women with whom I forged strong bonds.
 The entire Bridge team was incredibly supportive and encouraging throughout the program.
 They saw the potential in me that I was unable to see in myself.
 My participation in and completion of the program has been one of the greatest achievements of my web development career.
 I now have renewed confidence in my talent and skills as a web developer.